-Robinson is a living legend, with a career that most players couldn’t dream of.
-He’s still going strong at the age of 83 and is regularly mentioned in the news if they’re in need of a feel-good story.
-For example, 2020 marks the 50th anniversary of his second World Series win, where Robinson was also named as the MVP.
+Robinson is a living legend with a career that most players couldn’t dream of.
+He’s still going strong at 83 and is regularly mentioned in the news if they’re in need of a feel-good story.
+For example, 2020 marks the 50th anniversary of his second World Series win, where Robinson was also named the MVP.

 His RC is one of the keys to a stunning set, and the lack of gem mint versions has helped to keep prices relatively high.
 (The only PSA 10 copy last sold for $47,251, back in 2012.)
 Mint copies are the most realistic option, and they’ve picked up in price and interest over the past few years.

 With a career spanning over three decades, Robinson has a wide range of cards, including a few released in 2020 sets.
 They may have signatures and colored parallels, but they’re always going to struggle to match his RC in terms of prestige or price.